Tsireledzo2/AI-Powered-Chatbot/README.md

 - [Reflection_Assignment9.md](./Reflection_Assignment9.md)
 - [CoverageReport.md](./CoverageReport.md)

-## Justification of  generic repository interface
+# Justification of  generic repository interface
-# Repositories Design
+## Why use a generic Repository interface?

-We used a generic `Repository<T, ID>` interface to define standard CRUD operations (Create, Read, Update, Delete).
+We used a generic `Repository<T, ID>` interface to define standard CRUD operations for all entities like `User`, `Intent`, `Chatbot`, etc.
-This avoids duplication across different entity repositories , and promotes code reuse and consistency.
+This avoids code duplication, promotes reusability, and ensures consistency across the project.

-Each entity-specific repository extends the generic repository, specifying the entity type and its ID type.
+Entity-specific repositories (such as `UserRepository`, `IntentRepository`) extend the generic interface by specifying the entity type and its ID type (`UUID`).

+We also provided in-memory repository implementations to allow easy testing and decoupling from any specific database technology.